Sir Rupert Clarke, 3rd Baronet

+Biography

-Early life and baronetcy
+Early life

-Clarke was born in Sydney, New South Wales, the son of Rupert Clarke, 2nd Baronet (a prominent pastoralist and Member of Parliament) and Elsie Tucker (born in Melbourne).
-His father purchased the Villa Les Abeilles in Monte Carlo and the young Rupert attended a French-speaking primary school.
-Upon his father's death on Christmas Day 1926, he succeeded as the 3rd Baronet of Rupertswood when he was only seven years old.
+Clarke was born in Sydney, New South Wales, the son of Sir Rupert Clarke, 2nd Bt (a prominent pastoralist and Member of Parliament) and his second wife Elsie Tucker.
+During the 1920s Sir Rupert purchased the Villa Les Abeilles in Monte Carlo, and the family resided at in Monaco for extended periods.
+During his time living in the Principality, the young Rupert attended a French-speaking primary school.

-His mother remarried (to the Fifth Marquess of Headfort) and he moved to England.
+The elder Sir Rupert died in Monte Carlo on Christmas Day 1926, and the younger Rupert immediately succeeded as the Clarke Baronet of Rupertswood at the age of seven.

+In 1928 his mother Elsie remarried to Terence Taylor, Earl of Bective (who would later succeed his own father as Marquess of Headfort in 1943) and the Clarke family moved to England.
+His mother had two children by her second husband; Lady Olivia Taylour and Michael Taylour, 6th Marquess of Headfort.
 Rupert became an accomplished athlete at Eton and then later at Magdalen College, Oxford.
 He excelled at shooting, swimming, fencing and rowing, sometimes simultaneously.
 Scholastically he excelled, particularly in languages.
 He spent a considerable amount of time travelling through Germany with friends who would soon be on the opposing side during World War II.

 Military career

 By 1941 he had enlisted in the British Army and was commissioned in the Irish Guards, as aide-de-camp to Lieutenant-General Sir Harold Alexander.
 Clarke was present at various major turning points in the war, including the withdrawal from Burma, the North African Campaign against the German Afrika Korps and the Invasion of Sicily.
-As ADC to Alexander, he met Chiang Kai-shek and Pope Pius XII.
+As ADC to Alexander, Sir Rupert met Chiang Kai-shek and Pope Pius XII.

 He was created a Member of the Order of the British Empire Military division.

-In 2000, Sir Rupert wrote a book on his war adventures entitled With Alex at War – From the Irrawaddy to the Po 1941-1945.
+In 2000, Sir Rupert authored a memoir of his war adventures entitled With Alex at War – From the Irrawaddy to the Po 1941-1945.

+Marriage and children

+After the war, Clarke returned to Australia; in 1947 married Kathleen Grant Hay, the daughter of successful Melbourne brewery owner, Peter Grant Hay.
+The couple had three children: